 - 5.1.
-No person who is a provider or prospective provider of goods or services, or a recipient or prospective recipient of goods disposed or to be disposed of, may either directly or through a representative or intermediary promise, offer or grant - - 5.1.1.
-Any inducement or reward to the or in connection with the award of a contract; or - 5.1.2.
-Any reward, gift or favour or hospitality to- - 5.1.2.1.
+No person who is a provider or prospective provider of goods or services, or a recipient or prospective recipient of goods disposed or to be disposed of, may either directly or through a representative or intermediary promise, offer or grant - 5.1.1.
+Any inducement or reward to the or in connection with the award of a contract; or

+- 5.1.2.1.
 Any official; or - 5.1.2.2.
 Any other role player involved in the implementation of this Policy. - 5.1.3.
-The AO must promptly report any alleged contravention of this sub-paragraph 5.1 to the National Treasury for considering whether the offering person, and any representative or intermediary through which such a person is alleged to have acted, should be listed in the National Treasury's database of persons prohibited from doing business with the public sector; and - 5.1.4.
-A gift register must be maintained and kept.
+The AO must promptly report any alleged contravention of this sub-paragraph 5.1 to the National Treasury for considering whether the offering person, and any representative or intermediary through which such a person is alleged to have acted, should be listed in the National Treasury's database of persons prohibited from doing business with the public sector; and - 5.1.4.A gift register must be maintained and kept.